DevSecOpsSamples/gcp-private-services-access/README.md

 ## Overview

-Understand the Private Services Access for GKE and Memorystore in VPC.
+Private Services Access(PSA) enables private connectivity from a Virtual Private Cloud (VPC) network to Google-managed services using an internal IP address **to access GCP services securely**.
+This article explores Private Services Access (PSA) and two networking modes using GKE and Memorystore.

 ## Objectives

-You will learn the following:
+By the end of this article, you will learn the following:

-- Private networking with VPC peering on GKE
+- How to set up private networking with VPC peering on GKE
-- Difference of networking mode between `DIRECT_PEERING` and `PRIVATE_SERVICE_ACCESS` in Memorystore
+- The difference between `DIRECT_PEERING` and `PRIVATE_SERVICE_ACCESS` networking modes for Memorystore
-- Infrastructure provisioning for VPC private networking using Terraform
+- How to provision infrastructure for VPC private networking and Memorystore using Terraform

 ## Table of Contents